 The football club successfully achieved The FA Charter Standard in 2004 and was then awarded the FA Charter Development status in 2007.
 The club was awarded Sussex County FA Charter Standard Club of the Year in 2007 and in 2009 were awarded Charter Standard Development Club of the Year.
 We continue to be a Charter Standard Development Club ensuring that we offer the highest coaching standards and a safe and friendly environment for the children to develop and thrive.

 The club continues to grow from strength to strength, and in 2004/05 season, Lancing Rangers FC was the 2nd largest club playing in the Arun & Chichester Football League with 200+ registered playing members playing in 14 squads.
 As the seasons have progressed the number of squads has fluctuated with a peak of 19 in 2015/16.
 During this time player numbers have also fluctuated between 180 & 220 children and Lancing Rangers have maintained their status as the largest club in Lancing for youth squads and players.
-There are currently 14 squads for the 2019/20 season with 180 children registered.
+There are currently 15 squads for the 2020/21 season with over 200 children registered.

 Since 2011 the club has had some league and cup success with the following Role of Honour: